Fawaztarar/CV/README.md

 - Regularly took the lead in developing a team-oriented E-commerce web application using the MERN stack, showcasing strong leadership and full-stack development skills.
 - Participated in emotional intelligence workshops, focusing on key soft skills like communication, teamwork, empathy, and feedback, essential for a collaborative and effective work environment.

+### Executive Officer | Work Coach
+**Department for Work and Pensions DWP, October 2020 – September 2021**

+- Delivered customer service and supported a diverse range of claimants with complex needs.
+- Managed claimant journeys by engaging with various DWP services to aid their progression towards employment.
+- Created tailored plans and ensured timely and accurate benefit disbursement.
+- Established trust and positive relationships through empathetic and skilled coaching.

+### Technical Sales Manager
+**Eclipse Global, The Clermont Hotel Charing Cross, London, August 2019 – March 2020**

+- Served as the primary contact for all AV-related requirements and inquiries.
+- Managed technical production ensuring effective operations in ballroom and meeting rooms.
+- Attended pre-event meetings with clients, managed bookings, and coordinated logistics.
+- Maintained strong relationships with the sales team, operations, and clients, contributing to a profitable AV operation.

 ---

 ## Projects